ItsHighNoon1/Joker/README.md

-# Joker
+# Joker 0.0.2
-Low-level game engine using OpenGL and OpenAL, designed with low overhead in mind.
+Game engine using OpenGL and OpenAL, designed with low overhead in mind.

 ### Usage
 All you have to do is build all this code into a library, then link it to your project and include the header file.
 There will be actual usage notes later.